What Is Chronic Care Management and Who Needs It?

 The digital fitness industry is experiencing unprecedented growth.
 According to research, the online fitness market has grown by 45% over the past two years, significantly outpacing the growth rate of the traditional fitness industry.
 This surge is explained not only by pandemic aftereffects but also by the general trend toward digitalization.

-Another important fact is that people who use online personal training services show 37% better adherence to their fitness programs compared to those who exercise independently.
+Another important fact is that women who use online personal training services show 37% better adherence to their fitness programs compared to those who exercise independently.
 The accountability factor proves critical for achieving sustainable results.

 Key Statistics: